Before packing, check this list of items prohibited from entering a particular country or region.

 Moving to the UK is a dream come true for expats looking to soak up ancient history, stunning landscapes, and lively cultural options.
 From the rugged peaks of the Scottish Highlands to the bustling streets of London and Manchester, the United Kingdom offers endless opportunities!

-Britain has experienced a surge in immigration numbers since the COVID-19 pandemic, from a low of 250,000 visas granted in 2020 to 526,000 in 2023 — more than double!
+Britain has experienced a surge in immigration numbers since the COVID-19 pandemic.
+In 2024, more than 948,000 people entered the UK, hoping to stay for at least a year.
 Factors include a rise in overseas students and care workers.

 Is the UK a good place to live?